2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The next step is also to implement OpenMP for GPU porting to support both AMD and Intel GPU hardware.

 # How to use 2DECOMP&FFT
-The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as:
+The 2D Pencil Decomposition API is defined with three Fortran modules which should be used by applications as:
 ```
   use decomp_2d_constants
   use decomp_2d_mpi